EllisK-L/rockland-p-reader/README.md

 ### Current Features:

-* Reads config to determin matrix and channel layout
+* Reads config to determine matrix and channel layout
-* Decodes P file into raw matrix of numeric values
+* Decodes .p files into their raw matrix of numeric values
-* Inserts raw values into a Dataframe
+* Inserts raw values into a Dataframe as a timeseries

 ### Planned Features: